Grow bags for tomatoes are a good solution for urban gardeners that may not have a large garden plot.

-Also known as fabric pots, growing bags are just that.
-They’re containers that can be filled with soil to grow plants in, ranging in volume from a gallon to 100 gallons or more.
-But rather than using plastic or terracotta like traditional planters, they’re made of fabric, often a felt-like material.
+Also known as fabric pots, grow bags are just that.
+They’re porous fabric containers that can be filled with soil to grow plants in, and they range in volume from one gallon to 100 gallons or more.

 Let’s have a look at the advantages and disadvantages of using grow bags, what size you need to grow tomatoes and how to set up your own little tomato garden on a deck or balcony using these nifty pot replacements.

 Did you know?
-Sometimes, especially in the UK, the term ‘grow bag’ refers to growing tomatoes and other vegetables directly in the plastic bags that garden soil comes in.
-This is not my preferred method, especially since dedicated fabric grow bags are so handy and cheap.
+Sometimes, especially in the UK, the term ‘grow bag’ refers to growing plants directly in the plastic bags that garden soil comes in.
+This is not my preferred method however, especially since dedicated fabric grow bags are so handy and cheap.

 Are Grow Bags Good for Growing Tomatoes?

-With grow bags, since they’re permeable, roots that grow outwards will eventually hit a zone in the soil that’s more airy and lower in moisture.
+With grow bags, since they’re permeable, roots that grow outwards will eventually hit a zone in the soil that’s more airy.
 This causes their tips to die off, signaling that this isn’t the right way for them to grow.
-The plant will prioritize roots in better areas as a result, which means it makes better use of the space it has available.
+In grow bags the plant has room to prioritize roots in better areas as a result.

 - They make gardening in small spaces possible, like growing tomatoes on your deck or balcony.